andrii-bodnar/crowdin-request-action/EXAMPLES.md

     CROWDIN_ORGANIZATION: ${{ secrets.CROWDIN_ORGANIZATION }} # Optional
 ```

+The value of the `body` option should be a valid JSON object.

+For more information about the `github.sha` used in this example see the [`github` context](https://docs.github.com/en/actions/learn-github-actions/contexts#github-context) docs.

 ### Add storage

-This example demonstrated the showcase of using headers.
+This example demonstrates a showcase of using headers.

-There are two options to pass the body in this case:
+There are two ways of passing the storage body:

 - specifying the file path as a `body` value
 - passing the file content as a `body` value